DESIHIGH/desihigh.github.io/_static/intro_en.md

 Read on to learn more about the DESI Survey and the science behind it, and then get ready to jump in and begin your own work as a DESI High scientist!

 <small>
-    🤓☝️ DESI High is designed for high school students, but it is also suitable for undergraduate and masters-level students as well.
+    🤓☝️ DESI High is designed for high school students, but it is also suitable for undergraduate and postgraduate students as well.
 </small>

 <!-- omit in toc -->